telerik/xaml-docs/controls/radgridview/columns/how-to/combobox-column-clicks.md

 >If you're using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}), you need to base your style on the __RadComboBoxStyle__.

-You can also achieve this in code-behind by handling the [PreparingCellForEdit]({%slug gridview-events-edit%}#preparingcellforedit-event) event of the RadGridView control as shown in **Example 2**.
+You can also achieve this in code-behind by handling the [PreparingCellForEdit]({%slug gridview-events-edit%}#preparingcellforedit-event) event of the RadGridView control, as shown in **Example 2**.

 #### __[C#] Example 2: Handling the PreparingCellForEdit event__